 What I Dislike About The Godfather: A New Don

 The Godfather: A New Don is a solid game, but it’s not without its flaws.
-Because the game is completely dice based, players who don’t like luck based games will feel adrift in a tide of randomness.
+Because the game is completely dice based, players who don’t like luck based games will feel adrift in a sea of randomness.

 The player screens are elaborate affairs.
 Though well designed, thick, and tall they are completely devoid of any purpose other than to hide your dice and soldiers from other players.
 It would have been so easy to print turn order and Favor track abilities on the inside for reference.
 In fact I’d strongly recommend that IDW consider doing this in future print runs.
-The board is so long that reading Favor abilities from the other end of the board, upside down, is a pain
+The board is so long that reading Favor abilities from the other end of the board, possibly upside down, is a pain

 The biggest gripe I have with the game is districting.
 The rulebook mentions districts a number of times, even going so far as to refer to them by name (district 1, district 5, etc.), but there are no labels for districts on the board.
 It took us about 5 minutes on our first game to understand that a district was a grouping of neighborhoods which all had the same number on them.
 So all spaces with 5 as their primary number were part of District 5.